ngaskill/liferay-docs-dxp-cloud/user/articles/06-manage-and-optimize/07-team-collaboration-and-access-control.markdown

 ## Understanding Team Roles

-You can assign these roles to team members:

-**Admin:** Has full control over the environment and its members.
-They have exclusive permission to:
+**Admin:** Has full control over the DXP Cloud project and its members.
+They have exclusive permissions to:

 -   Enable/disable auto scaling
 -   Manually downscale a service
 -   Restore from a backup
--   Change user role
+-   Change user roles
--   Invite members to the environment
+-   Invite members to the project
--   Remove members from the environment
+-   Remove members from the project
 -   Enable/disable support access
 -   Delete a service

-Admins also have the permissions that Contributors have.

-**Contributor:** Can handle application management and most of the development lifecycle, but can't manage team members or perform other Admin-exclusive actions.
-They have permission to:
+**Contributor:** Can handle application management and most of the development life cycle, but can't manage team members or perform other Admin-exclusive actions.
+Contributors have permission to:

 -   Start a backup
 -   Change VPN settings
 -   Restart a service
 -   Deploy a build
--   Remove themselves from the environment
+-   Remove themselves from the project

 **Guest:** Has view-only access.
-Guests can see what's happening in the environment but can't perform actions or make any changes.
-This includes not having access to service features such as using shell access to run commands, changing/creating environment variables, or specifying custom domains.
-They only have permission to:

--   Remove themselves from the environment
+Guests can see what is happening in the project, but can't perform actions or make any changes.
+They only have permission to remove themselves from the project.